MorphineBear/AutoHotkey-Scripts/README.md

 Types the current date in "YYYY-MM-DD" format.

 #### AHK - Repeat YT Skip.ahk
 When watching a Youtube video, this script will press RIGHT arrow and skip the next 5 seconds of video.
 The script activates every 2 seconds, for 60 seconds.
-Created for watching long, timelapse-like videos.
+Created for watching long videos.

 ---